Matt-Eva/FreeCreate-Beta/README.md

 ## Technologies

-This app using the following technologies:
+This app uses the following technologies:

 ### Frontend
 - React.js